How to answer the question "What's your Design Process"

 Is there a perfect answer to this question?

-The company you're interviewing with understands there's no perfect Design Process and is likely more interested in how you explain your own Design Process rather than what you say.
-What matters most is how clearly you respond to this question.
+There's no one-size-fits-all answer to this question since everyone thinks the Design Process should be expressed in their own way.
+The company you're interviewing with knows there's no perfect Design Process and is probably more interested in how you explain yours rather than the specifics.
+What really matters is how clearly you respond to the question.

-You could have a Design Process that differs from the company's, but they might value how well you can explain yours.
-The interviewer listening to you likely thinks that if you can articulate your Design Process well, you'll also be able to adapt to the company's Design Process once on the team because you're a skilled communicator.
+Even if your Design Process is different from the company's, they might appreciate how well you explain it.
+The interviewer probably believes that if you can explain your Design Process clearly, you'll be able to adapt to theirs once you're on the team, thanks to your communication skills.

-This question serves as a valid test to see if you can communicate effectively even before starting to design.
+This question is a great way to see if you can communicate effectively before you even start designing.

 The Design Process depends on the field

-Before we continue, a disclaimer is necessary.
-The Design Process heavily depends on the field we are working in.
-Some steps in the Design Process are universally valid, but others are closely related to our role.
-This makes things very challenging, but it's also true that if we apply as Product Designers, we can't show up for the interview with an illustrator mindset.
+Before we dive in, let's say it again: the Design Process really depends on the field we're in.
+Some steps are universally applicable, but others are closely tied to our specific role.
+This can make things tricky, but it's also true that if we're applying as Product Designers, we can't show up to the interview with an illustrator's mindset.

-In the example I'll provide later, the Design Process is for the role of Product Designer for a company that designs and develops apps and services for businesses.
-I must mention that I'm not only a Product Designer but can also work as an Art Director, where the required skills are different but still partly overlap with the strong visual skills a Product Designer possesses.
+In the example I'll provide later, the Design Process is for a Product Designer role at a company that designs and develops apps and services for businesses.
+And just to note, I'm not only a Product Designer but can also work as an Art Director.
+While the skills required are different, there's still some overlap with the strong visual skills a Product Designer has.

 My Design Process as Product Designer